DIY Essential Oil Lip Balm

 2 Tablespoons of Sweet Almond or Jojoba Oil

 Lip balms that are completely wax-based tend to have limited effects that don’t last long.
 It provides temporary relief, but not longer-term hydration.
 Using a wax-based ingredient such as beeswax can ultimately do more harm than good and can even result in dryer lips than before!
-Consider creating a lip balm formula with oil, butter, and wax to reap the most hydrating benefits.
+Consider creating a DIY lip balm formula with oil, butter, and wax for your cracked lips to reap the most hydrating benefits.

 When you combine oils with waxes, they can penetrate the lips’ surface layer and get to the source.
 Additionally, the oil provides an extra glossy look.
 And who doesn’t want that?
 Take our advice when creating your own lip balm and don't forget your pure essential oils!